Many98/ruian_fetcher/README.md

 options:
-  -h, --help            show this help message and exit --coordinates, -c     Type of task.
+  -h, --help            show this help message and exit --asynchronous, -a    Whether run job asynchronously to speed up everything.
+By default code runs synchronously --coordinates, -c     Type of task.
 By default `kod adresniho mista` is fetched. if specified this flag i.e. `--coordinates` or `-c` then coordinates will be fetched instead
   --column_name COLUMN_NAME, -cn COLUMN_NAME
                         Name of column where are stored addresses.